ipilcher/fdf/doc/mdns-filter.md

    `FDF_FILTER_PASS`.
 FDF will forward the packet to the untrusted network.

-   This is the desired result, except that the source address of the query has been incorrectly added to the `MDNS_CLIENTS` IP set, as there is no reason to expect any unicast responses to the query.
+   This is the desired result, except that the source address of the query has been unnecessarily added to the `MDNS_CLIENTS` IP set (as there is no reason to expect any unicast responses to the query).

-3. If the packet does not contain an mDNS query (usually because it contains a multicast response), the `mdns_query` filter instance will properly return `FDF_FILTER_DROP`.
+3. If the packet does not contain an mDNS query (usually because it contains a response), the `mdns_query` filter instance will properly return `FDF_FILTER_DROP`.
 However, the packet will still be passed to the `ipset_mdns` filter instance, which will add its source address to the `MDNS_CLIENTS` IP set and return `FDF_FILTER_PASS` (because it does not have any visibility into the results of previous filters in the chain).